Duke University has adopted the following non-discrimination-policy:

 Duke Law School has long honored the extraordinary contributions of its students, alumni, faculty, and staff who have served and are serving in the U.S. Armed Forces.
-The Law School also has an enduring commitment to meritocratic principles of equal opportunity, as reflected in Duke University's anti-discrimination policy.
+The Law School also has an enduring commitment to meritocratic principles of equal opportunity, as reflected in Duke University's non-discrimination policy.
 The formal repeal of Don't Ask Don't Tell (DADT) marked a significant milestone, as it ended Congress's eighteen-year exclusion from military service of openly gay, lesbian, and bisexual individuals.
-Continued movement toward equal access to the military's unique opportunities, without regard to gender identity/expression, will further align Duke University's Anti-Discrimination Policy with the tradition of honorable and important service in the Armed Forces.
+Continued movement toward equal access to the military's unique opportunities, without regard to gender identity/expression, will further align Duke University's Non-Discrimination Policy with the tradition of honorable and important service in the Armed Forces.

 Statement Adopted by the Faculty of Duke Law School

 PART I. DUKE LAW SCHOOL POLICY & PROCEDURES FOR ADDRESSING STUDENT COMPLAINTS OF DISCRIMINATORY BEHAVIOR DURING THE RECRUITING PROCESS OR SUMMER EMPLOYMENT.